A generalization of Tuza's conjecture: Introduction

-$\chtt$ is a narrow class within $3$-uniform hypergraphs.
-For example, it is easy to check that $\chtt$ hypergraphs are linear, namely that no two edges of the hypergraph intersect in more than one vertex.
+Conjecture \ref{general32} indicates that $\chtt$ hypergraphs behave better than general $3$-uniform hypergraphs.
+Indeed, $\chtt$ is a narrow subclass of the class of $3$-uniform hypergraphs.
+For example, it is easy to check that $\chtt$ hypergraphs are linear.
 It is not clear whether there is a finite list of forbidden substructures that characterizes $\chtt$ hypergraphs.
-But it is possible that a milder condition than being in $\chtt$ suffices to guarantee $\tu \le 2\nt$.
-As is easily checked, a $\chtt$ hypergraph does not contain a copy of the Fano plane minus two edges, or the Fano plane minus three edges that form a triangle.
-It is also not hard to prove that if $J$ is $3$-uniform, linear, intersecting and does not contain the Fano plane minus an edge, then $\tau(J) \le 2$.
-This suggests the following possible generalization of Conjecture \ref{general32}: \begin{problem} Is it true that every $3$-uniform linear hypergraph not containing the Fano plane minus an edge satisfies $\tu \le 2\nt$? \end{problem}
+But it is possible that a milder condition than being in $\chtt$ suffices to guarantee $\tau(H) \le 2\nu(H)$.